Northland Public Library

 Registration is required.

-ANIMAL CROSSING CLUB – Third Tuesday each month from 4 to 5 p.m.
+ANIMAL CROSSING CLUB – Second Tuesday each month from 4 to 5 p.m.

 Good afternoon, Mayor!
 Villagers ages 10 to 16 can join us as we collaboratively build Northland’s island in Animal Crossing: New Horizons on the Switch.
 Villagers may bring their own Switches to show off their own islands, but no experience with the game is necessary to participate.
 No registration required.